-Google Publisher Tags (GPT) is an ad tagging library with which you can dynamically build ad requests.
+Google Publisher Tag (GPT) is an ad tag library which allows publishers to define inventory, initiate and bundle ad requests, and render matching demand.
 GPT takes key details from you (such as ad unit code, ad size, and key-values), builds the request, and displays the ad on web pages.

-With GPT, you can define shared settings such as targeting at a page level instead of defining the same targeting for individual ads on the page.
+With GPT, you can define shared settings, such as targeting at a page level, instead of defining the same targeting for each individual ad on the page.
 You can also control how and when ad requests are made.
-For example, you can render ads asynchronously so that they don't block other elements on the page and you can use single-request architecture to call all ads once in the header of your page.
+For example, you can use single-request architecture to call all ads once in the header of your page.

 How GPT works

-The Google Publisher Tag is used to define available ad slots in your network.
-Placing a tag on a page creates a communication path between the ad server and a user’s browser.
-When a page containing a Google Publisher Tag is rendered, the following sequence of events occurs:
+Google Publisher Tag is used to define available ad slots in your network.
+Placing GPT on a page creates a communication path between the ad server and a user’s browser.
+When a page containing GPT is requested, the following sequence of events occurs:

 A request is made from the user's browser to the ad server for

-The ad server recognizes the ad units and any key-values contained within the request.
+The ad server matches the ad units and any key-values contained within the request.

-The ad server selects the best matching ad.
+The ad server runs an auction to select the best matching creative for the ad unit.

-- Multi-level inventory hierarchy: The Google Publisher Tag allows you to use more granular levels of inventory in the Ad Manager front-end.
+- Multi-level inventory hierarchy: Google Publisher Tag allows you to use more granular levels of inventory in the Ad Manager front-end.
 With multiple levels of hierarchy, you'll be able to create much more specific targeting based on your site content.
-Learn more

-- Google Publisher Console: The tag comes with a built-in debugging and support tool called the Google Publisher Console, which is enabled on all pages containing the Google Publisher Tag.
-Learn more
+- Google Publisher Console: The tag comes with a built-in debugging and support tool called the Google Publisher Console, which is available on all pages containing the Google Publisher Tag.

-- Single request architecture (SRA): Instead of sending individual ad requests to Ad Manager servers, the browser is able to send one request notifying the server of all ad units on the page.
+- Single request architecture (SRA): Instead of sending individual ad requests to Ad Manager servers, the tag is able to send one request notifying the server of all ad units on the page.
 This is the recommended request mode, as it enables advanced roadblocking and improves page load time.
-Learn more

-- SafeFrame capability: SafeFrame technology enables transparent and rich interactions between page content and ads, while providing publisher control and preventing external access to sensitive data.
-Learn more
+- SafeFrame capability: SafeFrame technology enables transparent interactions between page content and ads, while providing publisher control and protecting you from potentially untrustworthy creatives and auto-redirects.

-- Support responsive design: You can use GPT to build responsive ads that fit the browser your visitors use to view your website.
-This means that your ads will look good whether your visitors are using a desktop, tablet, or smartphone.
-Learn more
+- Responsive design: You can use GPT to build ads that fit the browser your visitors use to view your website.
+This means that your ads look good on any device.

 GPT and secure pages (